 “If beach-going in Brazil is a religion, then visiting Ilha Grande is like praying in the Vatican.”

 The Ilha Grande Tour Begins

-My journey began with: a 4-hour flight from Seattle to Dallas; 2-hour layover in Dallas; 10+hour flight from Dallas to Rio de Janeiro.
-Then: 1-hour wait at the airport, a 3-hour drive to Angra dos Reis; 3-hour wait at the ferry terminal; a 45-minute catamaran trip; and finally a 15-minute walk before I found myself at the at the “Pousada Ciacara” in Ilha Grande Brazil.
+My journey began with: a 4-hour flight from Seattle to Dallas; a 2-hour layover in Dallas; a 10+hour flight from Dallas to Rio de Janeiro.
+Then: 1-hour wait at the airport, a 3-hour drive to Angra dos Reis; 3-hour wait at the ferry terminal; a 45-minute catamaran trip; and finally a 15-minute walk before I found myself at the “Pousada Ciacara” in Ilha Grande Brazil.
 Jet lag became a whole new animal, but jet lag in this idyllic spot makes it all worthwhile.
 In retrospect, I would do it exactly the same way on my next trip to Rio.
 Visiting Ihla Grande as an entry point into my Brazilian adventure was like eating dessert first.

 About Ilha Grande